OsioLabs/gatsby-guides-styleguide/README.md

 # Gatsby Guides Styleguide
-This is an example of all the brand style elements we use.
-You can see it in a browser at https://osiolabs.github.io/gatsby-guides-styleguide/.
+This is a Gatsby site prototype that shows our visual style guide.
+We should like do something with it so we can see it.